juliaveronica02/backend-project-ecommerce/Readme.md

 ### Rest API

-make new folder (mkdir folderName) or create new git hub repository (git clone copyGitHubRepository)
+make new folder (mkdir folderName) or create new git hub repository (git clone copyGitHubRepository).

 or using express -- no -view folderName